-- In a large mixing bowl, whisk together mayonnaise, mustard, vinegar, salt, pepper, garlic, celery seed and dill until fully blended.
+- In a large mixing bowl, whisk together mayonnaise, mustard, vinegar, sugar, salt, pepper, garlic, celery seed and dill until fully blended.
 Add pickle relish, celery, red onion and green onions.

 - To the bowl add potatoes and chopped eggs.
 Gently toss until potatoes are evenly coated.

 - Chill for 4 hours.
 Mix well before serving and garnish with egg wedges, dusted with paprika.